-The Duty team (Duty Inst 1, Duty Tug Pilot 1, Duty Pilot and Duty Log keeper) should arrive by 0830 on a Saturday / Sunday.
+The Duty team (Duty Inst 1, Duty Inst 2, Duty Tug Pilot 1, Duty Pilot and Duty Log keeper) should arrive by 0830 on a Saturday / Sunday.
+The Duty Basic Instructor should arrive by 0830.

 Members are to assist with getting equipment ready for use in the morning, or to help pack the aircraft and vehicles away as a minimum.
 It is courtesy to let the Duty Instructor know if you are unable to achieve this.